vlongle/productivity_shortcuts/README.md

 - alias weather='curl http://wttr.in/'.
 - `w3m google.com` to surf google from the terminal.
 - cmatrix [https://github.com/abishekvashok/cmatrix](https://github.com/abishekvashok/cmatrix).
+- `fish`: a cool terminal with stuff like auto-suggestion, syntax highlighting, and completion.
+We can get the same thing in zsh by installing a bunch of zhs plugins (https://www.youtube.com/watch?v=SVh4osULjP4&ab_channel=DanielLaera).
 ## Chrome

 ### Shortcuts